Units in the IGI property model

 Overview

-This page explains the how units of measure and ratios are treated in the IGI property model.
+IGI's geochemical software (Metis and p:IGI+) contains a comprehensive industry-relevant property model.
+This page explains how units of measure and ratios are treated in the IGI property model.

 Usage: Throughout the system